ilpropheta/ilpropheta.github.io/README.md

 - in 2018, I have co-founded [Community Crumbs](https://communitycrumbs.org/) a non-profit organization patronizing all my community activities;

+- in 2018, I have founded [ML Modena](https://mlmodena.it/) the only community about Machine Learning (and AI, in general) in Modena;

 - I often [blog](http://marcoarena.wordpress.com) and [speak](#talks--workshops) about *stories* (not only tech) I think they are worth telling.
 I have given talks at many famous events such as *Microsoft Community Days*, *Italian Agile Day*, *Codemotion*, *QtDay*, *Future Decoded*, *NoSlidesConf*, local meetups and, clearly, at *Italian C++ Community* events;

 - I love experimenting and prototying – here is my [GitHub page](http://github.com/ilpropheta/);